Gavin Escobar: Baltimore Ravens

 On October 23, 2017, Escobar signed with the Baltimore Ravens, who were looking to improve their depth after tight end Maxx Williams re-injured his ankle.
 On November 18, he was released to make room for Danny Woodhead.
+He appeared in 2 games as a backup tight end and he did not register any stats.

 Cleveland Browns

 Escobar signed a reserve/future contract with the Cleveland Browns on January 15, 2018.
-He was released by the Browns on April 12, 2018.
+He was released by the Browns on April 12.

 Miami Dolphins

 Escobar signed with the Miami Dolphins on April 16, 2018.
-He was released on September 1, 2018, but was re-signed five days later.
-He was released on September 11, 2018.
+He was released on September 1, but was re-signed five days later.
+Escobar was released by Miami on September 11.

-San Diego Fleet (AAF)
+San Diego Fleet

 After getting released by the Dolphins, Escobar joined the San Diego Fleet of the newly-formed Alliance of American Football.
 He was placed on injured reserve on April 1, 2019.
-The league ceased operations in April 2019.
-Escobar caught 14 passes for 142 yards during his time in the AAF.
+The league ceased operations later that month.
+Escobar caught 14 passes for 142 yards during the season.